Tackling New Mexico's Opioid Crisis

 New Mexico saw substantial improvement in its national ranking for drug overdose death rate for a second consecutive year in 2016, even as opioid deaths rose significantly nationwide.
 The state’s drug overdose death rate improved from 8th highest in the nation in 2015 to 12th highest in 2016.
 Meanwhile, the national drug overdose death rate increased 21% from 2015 to 2016.

-Opioid overdose is a growing public health epidemic in the United States, and Governor Susana Martinez has made drug overdose prevention a major priority of her administration and has implemented comprehensive solutions to fight drug abuse in New Mexico.
-Under her administration, New Mexico:
+Opioid overdose is a growing public health epidemic in the United States, and New Mexico has made drug overdose prevention a major priority and policy makers have implemented comprehensive solutions to fight drug abuse in New Mexico.
+Initiatives include New Mexico:

 became the first state to require all local and state law enforcement agencies to provide officers with naloxone, a medication that reverses opioid overdoses;